We have compiled a handy list of answers to some of our most frequently asked questions.

 There are lots of ways you can raise money for Oxfam.
 You can fundraise as part of an organised sponsored challenge like Oxfam Trailwalker.
 Or you could do your own thing and contribute the proceeds to Oxfam.
 We can help out with a handy DIY toolkit, online fundraising pages, a listing on our event calendar and promotional material.
 Find out more about fundraising for Oxfam.

 Oxfam is accountable for achieving the highest standards in programmes that tackle poverty and help people achieve their basic human rights.
-We keep overhead costs close to five percent and on average over the last five years have ensured that 75 percent of all funds raised are spent on humanitarian relief, long-term development and campaigns.
+Learn more about our finances here.

 Bequests are special gifts from one generation to another.
 Because contributing to the development of the world's poorest communities, helping them to help themselves, is the noblest legacy that we can leave.
 Find out more about remembering Oxfam in your will.

-For single donations to Oxfam made through the post or by phone, we will post your tax receipt within four working days of your donation.
-And for online donations, your receipt will be sent by email within one day.
+For single donations to Oxfam made through the post or by phone, we will post your donation receipt out as soon as possible.
+For online donations, your receipt will be sent by email.

 Please call us on 0800 600 700 or 09 355 6500.
 Or send us an email with your name and address details.